paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 Above slashes were specifically referring to slashing events coming from disputes against candidates, but in Polkadot other types of offenses exist for example GRANDPA equivocations or block authoring offenses.
 Question is if the above defined design can handle those offenses.

-## GRANDPA Offenses
+## GRANDPA/BEEFY Offenses

-The only GRANDPA offense is an equivocation (as of now).
+The main offences for GRANDPA/BEEFY are equivocations.
 It is not a very serious offense and some nodes committing do not endanger the system and performance is barely affected.
-If more than byzantine threshold of nodes equivocate it is a catastrophic failure potentially resulting in 2 finalized blocks on the same height.
+If more than byzantine threshold of nodes equivocate it is a catastrophic failure potentially resulting in 2 finalized blocks on the same height in the case of GRANDPA.

 Honest nodes generally should not commit those offenses so the goal of protecting them does not apply here.